Rigidity (psychology): Mental set

 Mental sets represent a form of rigidity in which an individual behaves or believes in a certain way due to prior experience.
-It is a type of cognitive bias that can lead people to make assumptions about how they should solve problems without taking into account all the information available.
 The opposite of this is termed cognitive flexibility.
 These mental sets may not always be consciously recognized by the bearer.
 In the field of psychology, mental sets are typically examined in the process of problem solving, with an emphasis on the process of breaking away from particular mental sets into formulation of insight.
 Breaking mental sets in order to successfully resolve problems fall under three typical stages: a) tendency to solve a problem in a fixed way, b) unsuccessfully solving a problem using methods suggested by prior experience, and c) realizing that the solution requires different methods.

 Components of high executive functioning, such as the interplay between working memory and inhibition, are essential to effective switching between mental sets for different situations.
 Individual differences in mental sets vary, with one study producing a variety of cautious and risky strategies in individual responses to a reaction time test.